In nod to conservatives, Trump reveals new list of potential Supreme Court picks | Politics

 President Donald Trump on Wednesday unveiled a list of potential nominees - including three sitting U.S. senators - to fill any future Supreme Court vacancies in a move aimed at bolstering support among conservative voters ahead of the Nov.
 3 election.
 At a White House event, Trump announced a list of 20 potential justices, saying they all would preserve America's "founding principles."
 The Republican president also urged his Democratic election rival, Joe Biden, to release his own list.

 Trump's list included Republican Senators Ted Cruz of Texas, Josh Hawley of Missouri and Tom Cotton of Arkansas.
-Hawley said in a Twitter post he has "no interest" in such an appointment.
+Hawley told reporters he had told Trump he was "not interested in the job."
 Most of the names on the new list are judges who Trump already has appointed to lower federal courts.

 ALSO READ